dbwebb-se/mvc/example/phpunit-mock/README.md

 composer install
 ```

 Then run the test suite.
+The test script is part of the `composer.json` file.

 ```
 composer test